nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     1. Other incorrect `edit group` commands to try: `edit`, `edit group x` (where x is any number), `edit group x T02` (where x is larger than the list size) <br>
        Expected: Similar to previous step 1(ii) under `Editing a group`.

-1. Editing a group while the group list is empty in the group page.
+1. Editing a group while the group list is empty in the Group Page.

     1. Refer to step 1(iii) above under `Editing a group`.

 #### Selecting a group

-1. Selecting a group while on the group page.
+1. Selecting a group while on the Group Page.

     1. Test case: `select 1`<br>
        Expected: First group is selected.
 Details of the selected group shown in the log box.
-Page redirected to the corresponding students page.
+Page redirected to the corresponding Students Page.

     1. Test case: `select x` (where x is larger than the list size)<br>
        Expected: No group is selected.
 Error details shown in the log box.

 #### Displaying sessions of a group

-1. Selecting a group to display its sessions while on the group page.
+1. Selecting a group to display its sessions while on the Group Page.

     1. Test case: `session 1`<br>
        Expected: First group is selected to view its sessions.
 Details of the selected group to view its